 Add 1 tbsp pine nuts and/or sultanas

 Add amaretti cookies/biscuits broken in small pieces

-What was a typical “reuse” ,”no waste”in your culture ?
+What was a typical “reuse” ,”zero waste”in your family ?